Documentation

 require_responseboolWhether the user must acknowledge the message

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | NoneAn image to show with the message, from the s.media collection

 tagsdict[str, Any] | NoneTags to attach to this question, from s.tags(...).
 You can also attach tags using the with s.tag(...): context manager.